 - Or having graduated from another post secondary program which has been demonstrated to contain essential elements of Food Service and Nutrition Management.

 As part of holding a CSNM membership one is required to achieve 8 CE points in the 8 core competency areas.
 When becoming a CNM this requirement increases to 16 CE points annually.
-Qualifying CE points can be gained via CSNM offerings or through external sources.
-These are called Non-approved Qualifying CEs but fall within the core competencies.
+Qualifying CE points can be gained via CSNM offerings.
 Proof of CEs must accompany applications and annual renewals.
 Please read the full description in the CNM Manual.

 Core Competency Areas